makerdao/community/governance/polls/Proposal - Add IRV Ranked Choice Voting to Governance Polls.md

 ---
 # Poll: Add IRV Ranked Choice Voting to Governance Polls - April 6, 2020

-The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which the community can use to signal their support for adding instant run-off (IRV) ranked choice voting support to future governance polls.
+The Maker Foundation Interim Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which the community can use to signal their support for adding instant run-off (IRV) ranked choice voting support to future governance polls.

 This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Monday, April 6.